k-ananthakrishnan/k-ananthakrishnan.github.io/readme.md

-# FANSHAWE 23F WEB DEISGN
----
-First Repository for 2023 Fall MAP1 Web Design Course updated

 ### Ananthakrishnan Krishnakumar
- This is a simple portfolio website for the 23Fall WebvDesign final project.
-This project has only one team member: Ananthakrishnan krishnakumar
+ This is my first public portfolio website

  ### Design Principles:
 - This website is built with a dark background making it easier on the eyes.